|

 - - - - - - - - - - - - - - - - - - - - - -

-ISAAC BARROW, D.D.
-(1630-1677), English Christian Preacher.
-Isaac Barrow was Master of Trinity College at Cambridge from 1672 until his death in 1677.
+Isaac Barrow, D.D., 1630-1677, was an English Protestant Preacher and Master of Trinity College at Cambridge from 1672 until his death in 1677.
 Prior to his being appointed to this position by Charles II, he held a Greek Professorship and the Lucasian Chair of Mathematics at Cambridge.
 It was his friend and former pupil, Isaac Newton, who succeeded to this chair after he chose to devote himself entirely to divinity.
-The works of Isaac Barrow, were, upon his death, presented by his father, Thomas Barrow, to Heneage, the Earl of Nottingham, Lord High Chancellor of England and member of the King’s Privy Council, for the imparting of such works and sermons to the public.
+The works of Isaac Barrow, were, upon his death, presented by his father, Thomas Barrow, to Heneage, the Earl of Nottingham, Lord High Chancellor of England and member of the King's Privy Council, for the imparting of such works and sermons to the public.
 Isaac Barrow is entombed in Westminster Abbey, London.
+The following quotations are selected from the writings of Isaac Barrow.

 "And here is the difference between a pious and an impious man.
 Is the pious man in need?
 He has then an invisible refuge to fly to, an invisible store to furnish him; he has something beyond all these present things to hope in and to comfort himself with.
 Whereas the impious person has nothing beside present appearances to support or solace himself by, which things, when they fail, down he sinks into dejection and despair." - Isaac Barrow

-Quote on Cultivating Righteousness; the most proper employment of reasonable souls:
+Isaac Barrow quote on cultivating Christian righteousness; the most proper employment of reasonable souls:

 "True religion is an employment most proper to us as reasonable men.
 For what more proper entertainment can our mind have than to be purifying and beautifying itself, to be keeping itself and its subordinate faculties in order, to be attending upon the management of thoughts, of passions, of words, and of actions that depend upon its governance?" - Isaac Barrow